Special Education

 Jaylia Prussing EdD

-Assistant Professor of Education, Director of Special Education Program
+Associate Professor of Education, Director of Special Education & Human Support Services

-I serve as the Special Education Program Director and as an assistant professor within the Department of Education.
+I serve as the program director for special education and human support services and as an associate professor within the department of education.
 I am a licensed teacher in elementary education and special education.
 As a teacher, I served preschool through adult students in a variety of settings and across a wide spectrum of disability categories.
-My interest in student behavior led to obtaining certification as a Board Certified Behavior Analyst.
+My interest in student behavior led to my obtaining certification as a Board Certified Behavior Analyst.
 To stay current in the field of special education and our community, I enjoy serving as a consultant with school districts and community agencies.

 Kimberly Marman, PhD